nickbrandt/GitLab/doc/user/group/saml_sso/index.md

-# SAML SSO for GitLab.com Groups **[PREMIUM]**
+# SAML SSO for GitLab.com Groups

 > Introduced in [GitLab Premium](https://about.gitlab.com/pricing/) 11.0.

+NOTE: **Note:**
 This topic is for SAML on GitLab.com.
 For SAML on self-managed GitLab instances, see [SAML OmniAuth Provider](../../../integration/saml.md).

 Currently SAML on GitLab.com can be used to automatically add users to a group, and does not yet sign users into GitLab.com.
 Users should already have an account on the GitLab instance, or can create one when logging in for the first time.

+NOTE: **Note:**
-NOTE: **Note:** SAML SSO for groups is used only as a convenient way to add users and does not sync users between providers.
+SAML SSO for groups is used only as a convenient way to add users and does not sync users between providers.
 Group owners will still need to manage user accounts, such as removing users when necessary.

 ## Configuring your Identity Provider

-1. Navigate to the group and click Settings -> SAML SSO.
+1. Navigate to the group and click **Settings > SAML SSO**.
 1. Configure your SAML server using the **Assertion consumer service URL** and **Issuer**.
 See [your identity provider's documentation](#providers) for more details.
 1. Configure the SAML response to include a NameID that uniquely identifies each user.
 1. Configure required assertions using the [table below](#assertions).